CasuallyPassingBy/Maths-Notes-md/Notes/Covering Space Actions.md

 **Prop:** Let $\Gamma$ be a discrete subgroup of a connected and locally path-connected topological group $G$.
 Then the action of $\Gamma$ on $G$ by left translations is a covering map space action, so the quotient map $q: G \to G/\Gamma$ is a normal covering map.

 **Cor:** Suppose $G$ and $H$ are connected and locally path-connected topological groups, and $\varphi: G \to H$ is a surjective continuous homomorphism with discrete kernel.
 If $\varphi$ is an open or closed map, then it is a normal covering map.

+**Prop:** Let $E$ be a Hausdorff space.
+Every free, continuous action of a finite group on $E$ is a covering space action with Hausdorff quotient.